 4. Michael Ray

 Michael Ray is one of the regular performers on the Grand Ole Opry stage, and has performed more than 50 times.
-Ray has made no secret of his love of country music, and has hinted that his third studio album will be as country as it comes.
-Between his outspoken affection for country music, especially traditional country music, and his respect for the Grand Ole Opry, Ray definitely deserves to at least be considered.
+Ray has also made no secret of his love of traditional country music.
+Between his outspoken affection for country music, and his respect for the Grand Ole Opry, Ray definitely deserves to at least be considered.

 5. Lee Ann Womack

 How Lee Ann Womack is not a member of the Grand Ole Opry is truly baffling.
 The country music star has spent more than three decades making country music.
 Her voice, her songs, her music all seems to be the exact kind of music that the Grand Ole Opry celebrates.
 While we love honoring the new artists, it seems unfair that Womack is still sitting on the sidelines.